BasilGuo/dotfiles/README.md

 - `.bashrc`

-The recommended way is to add such lines in your `~/.bashrc`
+The recommended way is to add following lines in your `~/.bashrc`.

 ```bash
 if [ -f /path/to/dotfiles/.bashrc ]; then